MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 If you run into this page when you are trying to complete your housing and dining application, it can mean two things.
 The first reason might be that your application might not have been completed by a certain time therefore was automatically cancelled.
 Incomplete applications are automatically cancelled after 30 days.
 The second being that you might have requested to have that application canceled.
 If you would like to reactivate your housing application, send an email to firstname.lastname@example.org with your name, OSU Student ID number and a request to reactivate your application.

-Submitting an application is your way of notifying University Housing and Dining Services of your intent to contract for a space within the residence halls or cooperative houses at OSU for a specific time period.
+Submitting an application is your way of notifying University Housing and Dining Services of your intent to contract for a space within the residence halls at OSU for a specific time period.
 By submitting an application you understand this is only an application and that all of the details and requests are subject to approval.
-Finally, you are authorizing University Housing and Dining Services to charge the housing application processing fee of $45.00 to your OSU student account with your room and board charges in Fall 2013.

 No, there is no deposit or advance rent payment necessary for University Housing and Dining Services.
-The only payment you will have to make is the $45.00 non-refundable application fee and a $35.00 non-refundable application fee for Orchard Court.
+The only payment you will have to make is the $45.00 non-refundable contract signing fee and a $45.00 non-refundable application fee for Orchard Court.

 Applications are taken on a rolling basis.
 Room selection goes by housing application submission date.
 Therefore, the sooner you submit your housing application the more likely you will be able to select one of your top housing preferences when room selection begins.